Resume Content & Formatting

 - See our action verbs page to find verbs that are more descriptive than common verbs such as “do/did,” “completed,” “responsible for,” etc.

-- Do not lie, exaggerate, or include something that you would not want to discuss in an interview.
+- Do not lie, exaggerate, or include something you would not want to discuss in an interview.

 Last-Minute Resume Checklist